jasonwebb/2d-space-colonization-experiments/README.md

 ```

 See `./core` for common modules:
-* Segment - a single segment of a vein
+* `VeinNode.js` - a single segment of a vein
-* Source - source of auxin growth hormone
+* `AuxinSource.js` - source of auxin growth hormone
-* Network - manages the growth of vein segments based on auxin sources
+* `Network.js` - manages the growth of vein segments based on auxin sources

 A couple additional helper modules are also included there:
-* KeyboardInteractions - a structure for handling common keyboard commands that every sketch should have
+* `KeyboardInteractions.js` - a structure for handling common keyboard commands that every sketch should have
-* Utilities - small helper functions like `random` and `lerp`
+* `Utilities.js` - small helper functions like `random` and `lerp`

 ## Features
 * Native [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), specifically the [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) interface, for all drawing